tpolakovic/SimpleQuantum/README.md

 # Momentum representation of a Thomas-Fermi potential with charge of Q = 3 and screening length |q| = 3.
 V(k) = ifelse(norm(k) ≈ 0, 0, 4π * 3/(norm(k)^2 .+ 3^2))

+# Define the Hamiltonian using the pseudopotential above with reciprocal lattice vectors from up to the 2nd shell
 alH = PseudoPotentialHamiltonian(2, V, Al)

 kpath = SimpleQuantum.ReciprocalPath([